wkentaro/morefusion/README.md

 </div>

-MoreFusion is an object-level reconstruction system that builds a map with set of known-shaped objects, exploiting volumetric reconstruction of detected objects in a real-time, incremental scene reconstruction senario.
-The key component of this system is:
+MoreFusion is an object-level reconstruction system that builds a map with known-shaped objects, exploiting volumetric reconstruction of detected objects in a real-time, incremental scene reconstruction senario.
+The key components are:
 - **Occupancy-based volumetric reconstruction** of detected objects for model alignment in the later stage;
 - **Volumetric pose prediction** that exploits volumetric reconstruction and